-Time to book the Rihanna suite?
 Universal Music Group announces a new luxury hotel chain called UMUSIC Hotels

 Lavia says each location will be designed to reflect its local community and music scene.
 The hotels will provide concert venues—and much more.
 “Think of the hotel as a hub of collaboration and innovation for artists, composers, writers, bands, and their local followings,” says Lavia.
 “It’s an energetic vibe drawing in guests from around the world.
 This is not just a bunch of photographs on the wall.”

-The goal appears to be a 21st-century version of Hard Rock Hotels—on steroids.
+The result appears to be a 21st-century version of Hard Rock Hotels—on steroids—though UMG avoids such comparisons, saying this will be an entirely new experience.
 According to a local report in June, the UMUSIC Broadwater Hotel in Biloxi is slated to be a $1.2 billion, 266-acre entertainment complex featuring a 12,000-capacity concert venue, a golf course, a marina, 18,000 square feet of retail, and a 125,000-square-foot casino.
 The hotel will feature suites that front onto the concert venue, so you can watch shows from your room.

 The American locations, of which Lavia says there will be more, will be overseen by Boston-based hotel management company Pyramid, with Dakia and UMG focused on developing the guest experience, music programming, and community integration.